Franisz/zUtilities/README.md

 ; ... enables (1) or disables (0) coloring only the popup icon

 RemoveEmptyBodies=0
-; ... enables (1) or disables (0) removing dead empty bodies from the world ; ... bodies fade away over time
+; ... removing of dead empty bodies from the world
+; ...
+0 - turned off
+; ...
+1 - bodies fade away over time
+; ...
+2 - bodies are removed immediately

 NoGrass=0
 ; ... enables (1) or disables (0) hiding visuals for grass and other specified vobs